Welcome to GPEG – the General Practice Education Group, School of Clinical Medicine, University of Cambridge

 General Practice at Cambridge

-Around 22% of our curriculum is delivered in General Practice.
+A large proportion of the clinical curriculum is delivered in General Practice.
 More and more of our students see GP as a possible future career.
 In 2017 22% of Cambridge-qualified students selected GP as a career destination at F2.

 GPEG works with our Clinical School colleagues and our large team of GP tutors to ensure that all Cambridge medical students, whatever their career plans, get the very best learning opportunities in primary care.